topjohnwu/Magisk/docs/details.md

 ### Paths in "Magisk tmpfs directory"

 Magisk will mount a `tmpfs` directory to store some temporary data.
 For devices with the `/sbin` folder, it will be chosen as it will also act as an overlay to inject binaries into `PATH`.
-From Android 11 onwards, the `/sbin` folder might not exist, so Magisk will randomly create a folder under `/dev` and use it as the base folder.
+From Android 11 onwards, the `/sbin` folder might not exist, so Magisk will use `/debug_ramdisk` as the base folder.

 ```
 # In order to get the current base folder Magisk is using,